afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 Just v  >>? f = f v
 ```

-Observe that this is an infix function, and it's left associative like
+Observe that this is an infix function, and it's left-associative like
 any other function, so `a >>? b >>? c` is equivalent to `(a >>?  b)
 >>? c`.
 The parsing function that uses this combination operator looks
 like this: